-How about planning a trip to the mystic and exotic land of China?
-China is a populous nation in East Asia encompassing mountains, desert, lakes, rivers and over 14,000 km of coastline.
-The breathtaking beauty, captivating heritage, delectable dishes and bewitching art is just the tip of the iceberg when it comes to everything China has to offer the intrepid traveler.
+China is the world’s most populous country and it is the third largest country by total area.
+China is located in East Asia and encompasses mountains, desert, lakes, rivers and over 14,000 km of coastline.
+The breathtaking beauty, captivating cultural traditions, delectable dishes and bewitching art is just the tip of the iceberg when it comes to everything China has to offer the intrepid traveler.

 Language: There are at least eight different linguistic groups, in addition to hundreds of dialects spoken in China.
 The official language is Mandarin Chinese however many Chinese people can speak conversational English.

 Currency: Renminbi (RMB) or Chinese Yuan (CNY) is used in mainland China.

 Visa: Visiting China requires a valid passport and a visa.
 Use these free online visa checker and calculator tools so you know if a visa for China is required (which depends on the country you’re from) and if so, how long it will take to process your visa and the cost.